mmpadget/blog-be/README.md

 See the [Wiki](https://github.com/mmpadget/blog-be/wiki) page for a list of resources.

-The Front end for this blog can be found [here](https://github.com/mmpadget/blog-fe).
+The front end for this blog can be found [here](https://github.com/mmpadget/blog-fe).